wcko87/beatoraja-english-guide/BMS-Tools-and-Resources.md

 See [Internet Ranking Services](internet-ranking-services)

 ### (Software) [BMSabunHelper](https://twitter.com/rayu0718/status/1216306605500682240)
 - A tool to automatically download songs and sabuns for your table.
-For use with beatoraja (Uses your beatoraja song.db).
+For use with beatoraja (Uses beatoraja's `songdata.db`).

 ### (Website) [BMS lamp graph for beatoraja](https://lnt.softether.net/cgi-bin/beatoraja/index.php)
 - Upload your score.db from your `beatoraja\player\player#` folder to display a graph of your clears for the common [tables](difficulty-tables).